J. Barry Vaughn. The baptism of Carellen Marie Graham. Christ Church Episcopal, Las Vegas, NV, Dec. 22, 2013.

 And when you’re in a Slump,

 Is not easily done.

-Fourth, when we go back to the font, Deacon Mary will light a candle from the Paschal candle and give it to you.
+Fourth, when we go to the font, Bonnie will light a candle from the Paschal candle and give it to you.
 You’re supposed to burn it every year on the anniversary of your baptism.
 The candle will remind you of the light that burns brightly inside you.
 You may not always see that light, but it is always there.
 All of us go through dark places from time to time, and when you do, light your baptismal candle and remember that God’s light is burning in your heart.

 Sometimes, Dr. Seuss says

 You’ll come to a place where the streets are not marked.